Wedin/dotfiles/README.md

 # dotfiles

-This will change the system to my preferences.
+This will change the system to my personal preferences 🤘

 ## Usage

+Clone the directory to wherever you want, I like to keep mine in `~/Projects/dotfiles`, and run the following commands.

 ### Installing Homebrew